wazuh/wazuh-documentation/source/cloud-service/your-environment/send-syslog-data.rst

 Rsyslog on Linux
 ^^^^^^^^^^^^^^^^

-Use rsyslog on a Linux host with a Wazuh agent to log to a file and send those logs to the environment.
+Use rsyslog on a Linux endpoint with a Wazuh agent to log to a file and send those logs to the environment.

 #.
-Configure rsyslog to receive syslog events and enable the TCP or UDP settings by editing ``/etc/rsyslog.conf``.
+Configure rsyslog to receive syslog events and enable the TCP or UDP settings by editing the ``/etc/rsyslog.conf`` file.

    - For TCP: